Korn's inequality from the viewpoint of calculus of variations: Proof of Theorem

 Indeed, the exact same proof works, provided one uses the following lemma in place of lemma \ref{lemma:linalg1}. \begin{lemma} Let $a\in \R^d\otimes \mathrm{Sym}_0(d)$.
 Let $b$ be the tensor defined via $b_{i,j,k}\mathrel{:}=a_{i,j,k}-a_{j,i,k}$ and $c_k$ the vector defined as $c_k=\sum_i a_{i,i,k}$.
 Then

 where $C_2=4$ and for any $d>2$, $C_d=3$.
-Moreover, the constant is sharp. \end{lemma} \begin{remark} More generally, the above proof can be applied to any function space where conditional expectations are well-defined contractions and a Burkholder-type result holds (see for example~\cite[chapter 5]{osekowski}), provided one can ensure strong convergence as $T\to \infty$. \end{remark} \begin{remark} These lemmas allow us to take full advantage of the pointwise restrictions we have on the range of $\mathcal E(u)$.
+Moreover, the constant is sharp. \end{lemma} As in the case of $C(p,d)$, we can work with a slightly more general representation, this time with an operator $\mathcal L^0_\alpha$ depending on one parameter only.
+This time, however, the improvement is much smaller (the best improvement one obtains is $C_0(p,6)\le 1.64662(p^*-1)$) and the closed formula is much more complicated, so we leave the calculations to the interested reader. \begin{remark} More generally, the above proof can be applied to any function space where conditional expectations are well-defined contractions and a Burkholder-type result holds (see for example~\cite[chapter 5]{osekowski}), provided one can ensure strong convergence as $T\to \infty$. \end{remark} \begin{remark} These lemmas allow us to take full advantage of the pointwise restrictions we have on the range of $\mathcal E(u)$\footnote{Indeed, one can prove that no linear operator $\mathcal L$ can lead via $\mathcal Z^{\mathcal L}$ to a better bound than the one we have now.}.
 The remaining constraints are only visible at the level of first derivatives of $\mathcal A(u), \mathcal E(u)$, see~\cite{Amrouche2006},~\cite{Eastwood2000}.
-In principle, it should be possible to use them (once suitably reframed in terms of the associated martingales and their quadratic co-variations) to define an improved Bellman function for the associated Burkholder problem, in a similar fashion as was done for the Beurling-Ahlfors transform with conformal martingales in~\cite{Volberg}.
+In principle, it should be possible to use them (once suitably reframed in terms of the associated martingales and their quadratic covariations) to define an improved Bellman function for the associated Burkholder problem, in a similar fashion as was done for the Beurling-Ahlfors transform with conformal martingales in~\cite{Volberg}.
 However, in dimension $d>2$, the $\mathcal E_0\to \mathcal A_0$ transform loses its isotropy, which makes the problem much more difficult.
 In particular, it is likely going to be difficult to fully distinguish the class of heat martingales induced by $\mathcal E(u)$ and $\mathcal A(u)$ by using only the martingales and their quadratic variations, precisely because the constraint is not isotropic. \end{remark}